-Capability (Mandatory) Score: Has entered into stage 3 of the capability process and is being considered for re-deployment, further monitoring or dismissal.
-Has entered into stage 2 of the capability process and is currently working to a development plan to improve performance.
-5 Has entered into stage 1 of the capability process and is currently working to a 10 development plan to improve performance.
-10 (Evidenced) Issues of performance being addressed through, supervision, performance management and training.
-As defined in the Capability Policy.
-15 Nothing on Record 20 Nothing on Necolu 20
+Capability (Mandatory) Score: Has entered into stage 3 of the capability process and is being conside red for 0 re-deployment, further monitoring or dismissal.
+Has entered into stage 2 of the capability process and is currently work ing to a 5 development plan to improve performance.
+Has entered into stage 1 of the capability process and is currently work ing to a 10 development plan to improve performance.
+'0 (Evidenced) Issues of performance being addressed through, supervisi performance management and training.
+As defined in the Capability Po • 15 Nothing on Record 20